razzmatazz/csharp-language-server/README.md

 # TODO list
  - `textDocument/implementation` missing;
+ - extract inner class to another file does not work;
+ - extract interface does not work; probably we need to show UI(?)
  - intellisense/autocomplete does not always trigger where it should be
  - on-hover has issues:
     - does not show arg names when hovering on method/.ctor